 Nevertheless, if you’re keen to know the official best time of year to sell a house, read on…

 Why spring is the best time to sell a home

-The weather tends to be improving after a grey and cold winter, with natural sunlight helping homes to look their best.
+Spring is the best time to sell as the weather tends to be improving after a grey and cold winter.
+Natural sunlight helps homes to look their best.
 Trees have begun to get their leaves again, and flowers and plants are in bloom adding to curb appeal and the desirability of any outdoor space your property may have.

 Following spring in second place is autumn.
 This follows after people have returned from their summer holidays, but before they have started planning for Christmas.
 At the beginning of autumn, there is still the possibility of completing and moving into a new home before Christmas too.
 The average number of days it took to sell a home in 2020 was 64 days (Source: RICS Housing Market Survey and Rightmove).

 Is there a worst time of year to sell a home?

 A season that is a favourite for many, summer isn’t necessarily best for home selling.
 Sales tend to temporarily drop in August due to the summer holidays when people go abroad and children are off school so parents have other priorities.

 Interestingly during 2020 we carried out the most sales valuations in July, as due to the pandemic no one could go on holiday and people were realising the need for outside space and wanting to move!
 However now that the option to go on foreign holidays is getting back to normal, we anticipate that spring will resume its crown as the most popular time to sell.